ArchivesEnglish

 Miscellaneous

 This information is such information that Maha Energy AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation.
-The information was submitted for publication, through the agency of the contact persons set out below, at 16:35 CET on 30 November, 2021.
+The information was submitted for publication, through the agency of the contact person set out below, at 20:15 CET on 6 September, 2022.

 For more information, please contact: